joglimelo20/joglimelo20/README.md

 🚀 About me

-Hi, my name Jogli Melo.
+Hi, my name Jogli Melo, I'm 21 year old.
 I live in Brazil.
-I'm a javascript and python developer
+I'm a javascript and python developer.
+Work in Ateky Internet the 4 years

 </br>